YFLooi/libraryWebsite-React/README.md

 3. Download and install a GUI-based PostgreSQL administration tool to simplify the uploading process to PostgreSQL.
 I use [dBeaver](https://dbeaver.io)
 4. Open a console then create a new user, password, and link it to a database.
 Use these instructions by [LogRocket](https://blog.logrocket.com/setting-up-a-restful-api-with-node-js-and-postgresql-d96d6fc892d8/)
 5. Open your GUI PostgreSQL administration tool and upload the data in /root/DataTables into the new database.
 There MUST be two tables: One named 'catalog' which must contain the data of catalog.csv and another named 'borrowings' which must contain the data in borrowings.csv.
 6. Go to queries.js and look for 'const dbaseUrl'.
-Paste in your login details in the form of this URL: postgres://username:password@localhost:5432/NameOfDatabase
+Paste in your database login details in the form of this URL: postgres://username:password@localhost:5432/NameOfDatabase
 7. Run 'npm start' in the root folder and in the /root/clients folder.
 This starts up the Express backend and the React front end respectively.
 If all goes well, the Carousel on the main page should display a selection of books.

 ## Authors